SarthakSingh7/Comparative-analysis-of-machine-learning-techniques-for-neutron-log-prediction/README.md

 # Comparative analysis of machine learning techniques for neutron log prediction: An application for hydrocarbon exploration

 ## Comparative analysis of machine learning techniques for neutron log prediction: An application for hydrocarbon exploration
-This repository contains the code and resources related to the study titled "Comparative analysis of machine learning techniques for neutron log prediction: An application for hydrocarbon exploration" This study focuses on forecasting missing acoustic well log values using four machine learning algorithms including Random Forest and XGBoost.
-The comparison between these algorithms aims to provide decision-makers with insights for informed decision-making and enhancing the reliability of log data.
+This repository contains the code and resources for the study titled "Comparative analysis of machine learning techniques for neutron log prediction: An application for hydrocarbon exploration."
+The study focuses on predicting neutron well log values using multiple machine learning algorithms, including Random Forest, LightGBM and ANN.
+The comparison of these techniques provides insights to improve the reliability of neutron log interpretation and support informed decisions in hydrocarbon exploration.

-## Study Approach
-Dataset Description (Taranaki Basin, New Zealand)
-Data Cleaning and Preprocessing
-Feature Selection and Correlation Analysis
-Model Training (Multiple linear regression, SGD regressor, Random Forest and XGBoost) Performance Evaluation Metrics (MAE, RMSE, and R2 Score) Results and Discussion

-Comparative Analysis of Multiple linear Regression, SGD regressor, Random Forest and XGBoost Correlation Plots and Feature Importance Analysis Scatter Plots
-Residual Analysis
-Conclusion

 ## Requirements and Dependencies